Grimes County, Texas: History

-Determined to crush populist efforts and alliances with Republicans that resulted in victories in 1896 and 1898, White Democrats formed what became the White Man's Union, a secret, oath-bound organization that violently took over elections in 1900, after killing several Black Populist leaders.
+Determined to crush Populist efforts and alliances with Republicans that resulted in victories in 1896 and 1898, White Democrats formed what became the White Man's Union, a secret, oath-bound organization that violently took over elections in 1900, after killing several Black Populist leaders.
 It selected all county officials until 1958.

 White violence continued after Reconstruction and into the early 20th century, when Whites committed 9 lynchings of Blacks in the county, part of racial terrorism to suppress the freedmen.
 Grimes and Freestone Counties had the same number of lynchings in this period, ranking as the fifth-highest totals in a state where lynchings were widespread and conducted in many counties.
 The economy declined in the late 19th century, increasing social tensions.

 In 1859, the Houston and Texas Central extended its line into the county.
 Anderson, the county seat, rejected it and was bypassed for Navasota, which soon surpassed it in size.
 Anderson finally got a railroad in the early 1900s, but never caught up with Navasota.
 In the late 19th and 20th centuries, the Burlington Northern Santa Fe and the Union Pacific became the major railroads in the county.

 In response to the violence and takeover by the White Man's Union, African Americans began to leave the county in large numbers.
 The population of the county declined markedly from 1900 to 1920, and after 1930 to 1980.
 These were periods of the Great Migration, as African Americans left Texas and other parts of the South to leave behind the oppression of Jim Crow and disenfranchisement, and seek better work.
 From 1940 on, many migrated to the West Coast for jobs in the expanding defense industry.
 Rural Whites also left the South for industrial cities.

 The county remained mostly rural and agricultural until the late 20th century, which contributed to its continuing population losses.
-Timber harvesting and processing were part of early industry in the 20th century, but stock raising and dairy farms contributed more to the overall agricultural economy in the later 20th century, making up 93% of its revenues.
+Timber harvesting and processing were part of early industry in the 20th century, but livestock raising and dairy farms contributed more to the overall agricultural economy in the later 20th century, making up 93% of its revenues.
 In addition, crops have become more diversified.
 Railroad restructuring in the late 20th century resulted in mergers among some lines.
-In the 21st century, State Highway 90 is the major north–south thoroughfare, and State Highways 30 and 105 run east-west.
+In the 21st century, State Highway 90 is the major north–south thoroughfare, and State Highways 30 and 105 run east–west.
 With some new manufacturing, population began to increase since the late 1970s.
 In 2014, the census estimated 27,172 people living in Grimes County.
 About 59.5% were Anglo, 22.6% were Hispanic, and 16.5% were African American.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 802 sqmi, of which 14 sqmi (1.8%) is covered by water.
+According to the U.S. Census Bureau, the county has a total area of 802 sqmi, of which 14 sqmi (1.8%) are covered by water.